linode/cluster-api-provider-linode/docs/src/topics/firewalling.md

   | 6443  | API Server Traffic       | World                         |
   | *     | In Cluster Communication | Intra Cluster and VPC Traffic |

-## Enabling Firewall Enforcement
+### Enabling Cilium Host Policy Enforcement
-In order to turn the cilium network policy from audit to enforce mode use the environment variable `FW_AUDIT_ONLY=false` when generating the cluster.
-This will set the [policy-audit-mode](https://docs.cilium.io/en/latest/security/policy-creation/#creating-policies-from-verdicts) on the cilium deployment
+In order to turn the Cilium Host Policies from audit to enforce mode, use the environment variable `FW_AUDIT_ONLY=false` when generating the cluster.
+This will set the [policy-audit-mode](https://docs.cilium.io/en/latest/security/policy-creation/#creating-policies-from-verdicts) on the Cilium deployment.

-##  Adding Additional Rules
+###  Adding Additional Cilium Host Policies
-Additional rules can be added to the `default-policy`
+Additional rules can be added to the `default-policy`:
 ```yaml
 apiVersion: "cilium.io/v2"
 kind: CiliumClusterwideNetworkPolicy